rjuang/flstudio-arturia-keylab-mk2/README.md

 - FLEX plugins have 5 pages mapped out, with each page corresponding to a grouping of buttons that make sense.
 There is only one page of sliders.
 Only the pitch slider is mapped to a knob.

+## Programmable Pads
+- You can record sequences from any channels into a pad button (and yes, you can even switch channels and record multiple key presses into a pad!)
+- To put a drum pad into recording mode, hold it for 1 second until it starts blinking.
+- Switch to any channel you desire.
+Press a key on the keyboard or sequence of keys.
+You are welcome to change channels as fast as you can.
+The initial and ending silence are ignored.
+- To exit recording mode, press any drum key.

 ## Remaining Work To Do
 - Map other plugins.
 - Figure out how to add a new instrument to the channel rack